dsimpsonMB/capstone-starter/README.md

 - **Intellisense**
   - If you hover over code you don't understand, VS Code will show a little window with an explanation/information about it
 - **Dark Theme/Light Theme**
-  - You can switch the theme
+  - You can switch the theme by pressing Ctrl+P and searching for Dark Theme or light theme